Transcript: Overdosing on Greens

 Well, there are natural goitrogenic compounds in this family of vegetables that can interfere with thyroid function in people with marginal iodine intake.
-They can block the thyroid’s uptake of iodine, but the answer is not to avoid these super healthy foods, we just to get enough iodine in our diet, as I’ve detailed in past volumes.
+They can block the thyroid’s uptake of iodine.
+But the answer is not to avoid these super healthy foods, just to get enough iodine in our diet, as I’ve detailed in past volumes.
 Still, though, you can overdo anything.

 But how much raw is too much?
 How many cups of coleslaw a day is too much, for example?
 Five cups a day?
-Ten?
-Fifteen?
-Twenty?
+10?
+15?
+20?
 Or can you go up to 25 cups of coleslaw a day, every day, for months at a time?

 The New England Journal of Medicine: coma induced by raw bok choy.
 She was eating about three pounds a day, every day, which means 15 cups a day is definitely too much.
 In the two months before she was admitted to the intensive care unit in respiratory failure, she had consumed about 1,000 cups of raw bok choy.

 Now each cruciferous vegetable has a different amount of these compounds, so you could probably get away with, theoretically, 50 (five zero) cups of raw cauliflower a day.
 But just three cups of raw mustard greens a day is too much.

 Please consider volunteering to help out on the site.